CATALOGUE OF “AI-5 50 YEARS: still HASN'T ENDED YET”

 Realized in a collaborative way, possible by the donation of funds from individuals, the exhibition was designed in a way to revive memory during the current crisis, which fuels a perverse nostalgia for authoritarianism.
 The show resulted in a comprehensive research, with input from more than a dozen researchers and critics who collaborated at the invitation of curator Paulo Miyada.

-To ensure that this is not lost, an extensive catalogue of the exhibition is being developed, with more than 300 pages of photographs, texts and essays, as well as transcriptions of interviews and documents never before published.
-You can participate in this initiative, collaborating to make it viable and also guarantee your copy of this publication, which will be released in early 2019.
-The publication will feature texts by: Alexandre Pedro de Medeiros, Carolina De Angelis, Caroline Schroeder, Gabriel Zacarias, Galciani Neves, Izabela Pucu, Luise Malmaceda, Paulo Cesar Gomes, Paulo Miyada, Pedro Borges, Priscyla Gomes, Theo Monteiro.
+To ensure that this is not lost, an extensive catalogue of the exhibition was developed via crowdfunding, with more than 300 pages of photographs, texts and essays, as well as transcriptions of interviews and documents never before published.
+The publication features texts by: Alexandre Pedro de Medeiros, Carolina De Angelis, Caroline Schroeder, Gabriel Zacarias, Galciani Neves, Izabela Pucu, Luise Malmaceda, Paulo Cesar Gomes, Paulo Miyada, Pedro Borges, Priscyla Gomes, Theo Monteiro.

 “What is the purpose of an art institution in a country like Brazil, today, in 2018?
 Even though this doesn’t directly reach the spectators, this is a question that Instituto Tomie Ohtake’s employees face every day, dealing with the responsibilities intrinsic to the work they develop.
 There are several different answers for this question and one of them involves the continuous revision of art history within a broader social history, believing that both can be renewed when confronted with one another”.